haoransongnetbrain/REST_API_with_Markdown/3rd Party Software Integrate Documentation/Netbrain Integeration with ServiceNBow/Netbrain Integrate with ServiceNow.md

 https://developer.servicenow.com/app.do#!/lp/new_to_servicenow/app_store_learnv2_buildneedit_jakarta_adding_fields_to_a_table?v=jakarta

 ### c) Call API-triggered diagnosis task in your third-party systems.
 (Add Business Rule in ServiceNow)<a name="Call"></a>
-1. In ServiceNow, navigate to "Business Rule", and add a new rule to the page.
+1. In ServiceNow, navigate to "Business Rule", and add a new rule to the page.<br>
 <img src="images\image2018-2-9%2016_27_20.png" /><br>
 <center>Fig.5</center>